phitsc/txtproc/README.md

 **txtproc** is a command line tool to do various text transformations.
 It is called with some text to transform and a transformation function as input and will return the transformed text as output.
 For some of the transformation functions additional parameters must be provided as well.

+To get a list of all the available transformation functions type:

+    ./txtproc --list

 A simple example:

     ./txtproc --execute CountWords "Hello world!"